vaginal yeast infection treatment

 • Trichomoniasis, or “trich,” the most common curable STD.

 There are several causes of vaginal discharge, itching, and discomfort.
-If you have symptoms or if this is your first vaginal infection, call your doctor for an evaluation.
+If you have severe symptoms, if this is your first vaginal infection or if you are unsure about the cause of your symptoms, call your provider for an evaluation.
 This can determine the cause of your symptoms and the best treatment for you.

 How Long Do Yeast Infections Last?